Shaukataliii/clean-code-lessons/README.md

 Duplication can be in term of methods, implementation and classes etc.

 ### 6- The code should express the intent of its author.

+### 7- Most likely, the next person to read your code will be you.
+Take pride in refining and optimizing your code once it functions correctly.